HOW DO I BAIL SOMEONE OUT OF JAIL?

-If you are in the unfortunately circumstance of having a loved one in jail it can be confusing, emotional, scary, and complicated.
-This article will address the steps of bailing your loved one out of the Washoe County Jail and then go on to address some general direction of bailing someone out of a different jail.
+If you are in the unfortunate circumstance of having a loved one in jail, it can be confusing, emotional, scary, and complicated.
+This article will address the steps of bailing your loved one out of the Washoe County Jail and then go on to address some general directions of bailing someone out of a different jail.

 1.Go to Washoe County Jail inmate search site, washoesheriff.com/inmate-search.php, press accept terms and conditions, enter their last name in the space provided and hit search.

-The Sheriff’s website is updated pretty frequently so unless your loved one has been very recently, if they are in Washoe County Jail you will find them using this search.
+The Sheriff’s website is updated pretty frequently so unless your loved one has been arrested within the last 24 hours, if they are in Washoe County Jail (also known as “Parr”) you will find them using this search.

-2. Now that you know their bail amount and their booking number you can either make pay their bail in three different ways:
+2. Now that you know their bail amount and their booking number you can pay their bail in three different ways:

 a. pay their bail online (instructions are below);

-c. get a bails bonds service to post a bond (come back next month for our article “Can I get Someone’s Bail Amount Reduced?”) for detailed information on this.
+c. get a bails bonds service to post a bond (go to our blog article “Can I get Someone’s Bail Amount Reduced?”) for detailed information on this.

 3. For online bail payments, on the Sheriff’s website follow these steps: